Cassava pone is a sweet dense baked dessert made with grated cassava and grated coconut.

 Step 6: Stir well to combine.
 The liquid will start to separate as the mixture sits - this is normal.

 Step 7: Line the bottom of a greased and floured baking tray with parchment paper.
 Grease the paper.
-Bake.
+Pour the mixture into the pan and bake.

 Step 8: The pone is done when it is golden brown with darker edges, and a cake tester inserted into the centre comes out clean.
 Remove cooked pone from the oven and allow to cool completely in the pan.